 Working knowledge of civil engineering principles and practices.

 Skill in the use of engineering instruments and equipment.

 Ability to perform difficult technical computations, to make estimates and tests, and to compile engineering data and statistics.

 Willingness to work long hours outdoors, occasionally under adverse weather conditions.

 Physical condition commensurate with the demands of the position.

 Promotion: One (1) year of permanent competitive class status in the title of Engineering Aide II.

-A. Graduation from a regionally accredited college or university or one accredited by the new York State Board of Regents to grant degrees with an Associates Degree in Civil Engineering Technology and one (1) year of paraprofessional level work experience, or its part-time equivalent, in civil engineering and land surveying or a closely related field; or,
+A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with an Associates Degree in Civil Engineering Technology or Mechanical Engineering Technology and one (1) year of paraprofessional level work experience, or its part-time equivalent, in civil engineering and land surveying or a field closely related to civil engineering and land surveying; or,

-B. Two (2) years of paraprofessional level work experience, or its part-time equivalent, in civil engineering and land surveying, or a closely related field; or,
+B. Two (2) years of paraprofessional level work experience, or its part-time equivalent, in civil engineering and land surveying, or a field closely related to civil engineering and land surveying; or,

 C. An equivalent combination of training and experience as defined by the limits of (A) and (B).